smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ## Overview

-The idea behind the protocol is to provide a decentralized execution engine to automate smart contract interaction, with a general infrastructure to support future triggers from other sources.
+The OCR-Keepers protocol is a decentralized execution engine for automating smart contracts, with a generic and extensible triggering mechanism.

 ## Boundaries